The Fish

-So if your looking for one of the most spectacular fighting fish in the ocean, come on down and get you some!
-It's Poontastic!
+So if your looking for one of the most spectacular fighting fish in the ocean, come fish the Florida Keys with an experienced Florida Keys fly fishing guide!

 Permit fishing in the lower Keys is as good as it gets!
 These magnificent creatures are the toughest to catch on a fly but the most rewarding.
 Sure there are places where the permit fishing is much easier, but no where else will you find as many big fish than right here in the lower Keys.